sutd-visual-computing-group/google-streetview-gis-stack/README.md

 }
 ```

 Use the ``src/gis/gis_stack.Rmd`` file to sample points at 1m interval using Open Street Maps library.
 These extracted points will be stored in a csv file.
 In the next step, use these extracted points to query the Google Static StreetView meta-data service (This is a free service) to generate the coverage details using `src/gsv/engine-metadata.py` .
+Do note that Google limits API requests to 50 queries/ second (As of March 2020).
 For further details, please refer to the code as it is clearly documented.